 Here’s the good news: it can be fixed.

-This article gives you a few solutions to fix Printer Spooler keeps stopping - Cannot print from Applications.
+This article gives you a few solutions to fix Printer Spooler that keeps stopping - Cannot print from Applications.
 Follow these steps and find the proper solution to fix it.

-You may need this article later again if the print spooler stops working on Windows 10; bookmark it in case you need it later.
+You may need this article again later if the print spooler stops working on Windows 10; bookmark it in case you need it later.

 What is Print Spooler in Windows 10